raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 connection.
-For the purposes here, a MESSAGE ID is in use in this DSO session if the initiator has used it in a request for which it has not yet received a response, or if the client has used it to setup state that it has not yet ready to delete.
+For the purposes here, a MESSAGE ID is in use in this DSO session if the initiator has used it in a request for which it has not yet received a response, or if the client has used it to setup state that it has not yet deleted.
 For example, state could be a subscription {{?I-D.ietf-dnssd-push}}.

 In a response the MESSAGE ID field MUST contain a copy of the value of the MESSAGE ID field in the request being responded to.